StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Methodology

 \subsubsection{Inference Model}

-The inference model follows the factorization in Eq. \eqref{eq2} via a bidirectional recurrent unit \cite{Kingma2013AutoEncodingVB,girin_Dynamical_2021}.
-Zero-padding is applied at the front of the sequence \( x_{1:L+T} \) with a length equal to the patch stride, followed by patching and embedding:
+The inference model follows the factorization in Eq. \eqref{eq2} and employs a bidirectional recurrent unit \cite{Kingma2013AutoEncodingVB,girin_Dynamical_2021}.
+Zero-padding is applied at the beginning of the sequence \( x_{1:L+T} \) with length equal to the patch stride \( S \), followed by patching and embedding: